• Skip to primary navigation

 The website is designed to help leaders such as elected officials, community planners, and fire managers understand how risk varies across a state, region, or county, and prioritize actions to mitigate risk.

 Wildfire Risk to Communities includes detailed information about wildfire risk to homes, wildfire likelihood, and exposure types, as well as information about vulnerable populations in each community.
-It also provides background information and tools that communities can use to reduce wildfire risk.
+It also provides resources and tools to help communities reduce wildfire risk.

 Primary audiences for the Wildfire Risk to Communities website include elected officials, land use planners, fire collaboratives, and fire managers.